-The trucking industry is one where drivers face significant pressure, both from their hiring companies and from lawmakers who seek to keep other drivers safe on the roads.
-Unfortunately, this ends up placing a significant amount of pressure on drivers as they try to follow the rules and avoid accidents all while meeting deadlines and getting deliveries to the recipients on time.
+The trucking industry is one where drivers face significant pressure, both from the trucking companies for which they work and from lawmakers who seek to keep other motorists safe on the roads.
+Unfortunately, this ends up placing a significant amount of stress upon drivers as they try to follow the rules and avoid accidents all while meeting deadlines and getting deliveries to the recipients on time.

 1. Unfair Weight Requirement Regulations

 Weight regulations are essential to keeping truckers safe, because they protect drivers from taking heavy loads on roads and bridges that can't support them.
 However, the current regulations surrounding weight requirements may be unrealistic.